-Other costs may include:
+Other incurred costs may include:

-- cost of a 'Working with Children Check' legislation requires all volunteers who work directly or indirectly with children to hold a current Working With Children Check at all times.
-To ensure your WWCC details have been registered with ABA, head to the ABA website and under your membership box you will see a WWCC box.
-This box contains a link prompting you to add a new check.
-Click on this link to add/update your WWCC. - incidental phone, data and internet costs related to training or ABA workplace activities - stationery and computer-related costs - personal copies of basic breastfeeding books, if purchased - travel to training meetings, workshops, community education events - registration/accommodation at conferences, seminars, workshops sometimes local groups will pay these, but this is subject to the group's financial status and the trainee's fundraising input.
+- cost of a 'Working with Children Check' legislation requires all volunteers who work directly or indirectly with children to hold a current Working With Children Check at all times. - incidental phone, data and internet costs related to training or ABA workplace activities - stationery and computer-related costs - personal copies of basic breastfeeding books, if purchased - travel to training meetings, workshops, community education events - registration/accommodation at conferences, seminars, workshops sometimes local groups will pay these, but this is subject to the group's financial status and the trainee's fundraising input.

 Another cost to be considered is the cost of internet/data access as this is required as part of your training and will provide opportunities to communicate with other trainees online.
-If you do not have personal access to the Internet, you might like to share with another local trainee, your group leader or group breastfeeding counsellor or breastfeeding educator, or through a community resource such as your local library, community centre or online access centre.

 If at any time during training trainees experience financial difficulties that would impact on their ability to continue training, provisions are available to ensure this does not become a barrier.
-Remember contact your branch training manager (BTM) to discuss further assistance.
+Contact your branch training manager (BTM) to discuss further assistance.